 - 5.a.
 Welding may produce fumes and gases hazardous to health.
 Avoid breathing these fumes and gases.
 When welding, keep your head out of the fume.
 Use enough ventilation and/or exhaust at the arc to keep fumes and gases away from the breathing zone.
-When welding hardfacing (see instructions on container or SDS) or on lead or cadmium plated steel and other metals or coatings which produce highly toxic fumes, keep exposure as low as possible and within applicable OSHA PEL and ACGIH TLV limits using local exhaust or mechanical ventilation unless exposure assessments indicate otherwise.
-In confined spaces or in some circumstances, outdoors, a respirator may also be required.
+When welding with electrodes which require special ventilation such as stainless or hard facing (see instructions on container or MSDS) or on lead or cadmium plated steel and other metals or coatings which produce highly toxic fumes, keep exposure as low as possible and within applicable OSHA PEL and ACGIH TLV limits using local exhaust or mechanical ventilation.
+In confined spaces or in some circumstances, outdoors, a respirator may be required.
 Additional precautions are also required when welding on galvanized steel. - 5. b.
 The operation of welding fume control equipment is affected by various factors including proper use and positioning of the equipment, maintenance of the equipment and the specific welding procedure and application involved.
 Worker exposure level should be checked upon installation and periodically thereafter to be certain it is within applicable OSHA PEL and ACGIH TLV limits. - 5.c.
 Do not weld in locations near chlorinated hydrocarbon vapors coming from degreasing, cleaning or spraying operations.
 The heat and rays of the arc can react with solvent vapors to form phosgene, a highly toxic gas, and other irritating products. - 5.d.
 Shielding gases used for arc welding can displace air and cause injury or death.
 Always use enough ventilation, especially in confined areas, to insure breathing air is safe. - 5.e.
-Read and understand the manufacturer's instructions for this equipment and the consumables to be used, including the Safety Data Sheet (SDS) and follow your employer's safety practices.
-SDS forms are available from your welding distributor or from the manufacturer. - 5.f.
+Read and understand the manufacturer's instructions for this equipment and the consumables to be used, including the material safety data sheet (MSDS) and follow your employer's safety practices.
+MSDS forms are available from your welding distributor or from the manufacturer. - 5.f.
 Also see item 1.b.